 In June 2001 recognising the need for strategic, global alliances, 60% of the shareholding was sold to Freixenet Spain, the world’s biggest sparkling wine producer and 10th largest wine company.

-The Wingara Wine Group has an annual turnover of A$20 million through the operation of its two wineries and 170 hectares of vineyards in Coonawarra and 217 hectares in Red Cliffs.
-It is in the top 20 Australian companies in terms of annual grape crush.
+The Wingara Wine Group has an annual turnover of A$20 million and is in the top 20 Australian companies in terms of annual grape crush.
 Wingara wines are marketed and sold throughout Australia and internationally to most wine drinking countries world-wide.

-Wingara also distributes a range of Spanish wines throughout Australia from its parent company.
+Wingara also distributes a range of Spanish and German wines throughout Australia from its parent company, Henkell-Freixenet.